 Maybe the officer will simply say something like: “Keep it holstered and we’re good.”

 The reason to inform the officer so that they have the knowledge and the choice to decide how to proceed.
 This also communicates to them that you value both your safety and theirs.
+Depending on the state you live in, you should be as clear and concise as possible about the usage of any concealed carry holster.
 You are strangers—it’s unlikely you trust one another.

 How did your last blue-light stop go with your gun in the car?